alialjowaher/alialjowaher/README.md

 ### Hi there 👋 Welcome to My Profile

-- 🔭 I’m currently working on Udacity Full-Stack Nano Degree (Python/Flask , PostgresSQL, React)
+- 🔭 Completed Udacity Full-Stack Nano Degree (Python/Flask , PostgresSQL, React).
 <!--
 **alialjowaher/alialjowaher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.